-According to the results summarized in Table 1, the contribution of the dependency between case fillers and their heads seems to be negligibly small.
-We can enumerate several possible reasons including: (a) most of the sentences used for testing were fairly short, and thus not ambiguous enough to need the help of these types of dependencies, and (b) the estimation of these types of dependency parameters was not sufficiently sophisticated.
+According to the results summarized in Table 1, the contribution of the dependency between slot-fillers and their heads seems to be negligibly small.
+We can enumerate several possible reasons including that the estimation of these types of dependency parameters was not sufficiently sophisticated.